icebigcoke/pdsnd_github/README.md

 Bikeshare Data Exploration

 ### Description
-This project is using python to understand U.S bikesharedata. calculate statistics and user could choose filter to analyze data.
+This project is using python to understand U.S bikesharedata. calculate statistics and user could choose filter(city) to analyze data.

 ### Files used
 bikeshare.py